1. The Idea of Home is Fluid.

 10. It’s Never Goodbye, Only See You Later.

 This never becomes easy as an ex-pat or TCK, it’s a transient life, and friends come and go.
 You make some very tight connections and often your friends become your surrogate family.

 The good news: The dear ones never truly leave you.

 11. You’re Okay Stepping Out of Your Comfort Zone.

 In fact, you thrive on it.
 New foods, different wines, or zany adventures…..you’re up for anything!
 Especially a chance to scratch your constant itchy feet – you seize every opportunity to travel.

 Kissing is cultural and Europeans love to cheek smooch.
-Bahamians suffocate you with Bear Hugs.
-Canadians are masters of the Buddy Hug.
+Bahamians suffocate you with “bear hugs”.
+Canadians are masters of the “buddy hug”.
 Tough to keep it all straight.
-I’m a hugger by nature, but I’ve also become a cheek smoocher…and often go for the Dutch 3….might as well do it with gusto, right?!
+I’m a hugger by nature, but I’ve also become a cheek smoocher…and often go for the Dutch triple smooch….might as well do it with gusto, right?!

-Share your story.
-Share my story and feel free to add to the list above.
+Share your story, share this post, and tag on to the list above.